YouTube - Flettner FL-282

 39 ft.
 3 in.

-The Flettner FL-282 was designed by Anton Flettner.
-It was nicknamed the Kolibri (hummingbird).
+The Flettner FL-282 was an early helicopter used by Germany during World War II.
+It was designed by Anton Flettner and nicknamed the Kolibri (hummingbird).

 Flettner was working for years to produce a practical helicopter.
 His answer to controlling the torque produced by the helicopter's main rotor was the use of a pair of twin bladed rotors rotating in opposite directions.
 There was no need for an anti-torque tail rotor.
 After Flettner demonstrated his design, the German Navy placed an initial order for the Flettner FL-282.